Constitution of Singapore: Other Acts of Parliament

 Some ordinary statutes which are not part of the Constitution may serve constitutional functions and therefore be regarded as "essential to the workings of small-c constitutions".
 The Constitution itself empowers Parliament to enact laws for certain purposes.
 For instance, Article 17(2) states that "[t]he President shall be elected by the citizens of Singapore in accordance with any law made by the Legislature".
 To regulate such elections, Parliament passed the Presidential Elections Act.
-Similarly, the Parliamentary Elections Act fulfils the requirements of Article 39(1), which provides that Parliament consists, inter alia, of elected Members of Parliament (MPs) and Non-constituency Members of Parliament (NCMPs) who have been elected according to the procedure prescribed in a law made by the Legislature.
+Similarly, the Parliamentary Elections Act fulfils the requirements of Article 39(1), which provides that Parliament consists, among other things, of elected Members of Parliament (MPs) and Non-constituency Members of Parliament (NCMPs) who have been elected according to the procedure prescribed in a law made by the Legislature.
 In addition, Article 63 states that "[i]t shall be lawful for the Legislature by law to determine and regulate the privileges, immunities or powers of Parliament", and Parliament has done so by enacting the Parliament (Privileges, Immunities and Powers) Act.

 Thio Li-ann has suggested that other Acts which have constitutional significance include the Internal Security Act and the Supreme Court of Judicature Act.